Ismaril/real_estate_analysis/readme.md

 Output: Plots / Data visualisation

 ## Limitation:
+- Not getting banned by domain as robot.
-Since the program has to scrape cca 60_000 sites, \
-scraping can take cca 50 hours. \
+- Since the program has to scrape cca 60_000 sites, scraping can take cca 50 hours.

 ## Todo:
 Below tasks are here not mandatory but nice to have.
-- Refactoring
 - Multiprocessing?
 - Scheduling a task to run the program every month.